standard-software/vscode-line-number/README.md

 - brank -> blank
   Misspelling.A little embarrassing.
   But I'm not a native English speaker, so forgive me.
+- Mark hierarchical menus with ▶
+  (If you have a request for a different symbol, please email me or issue)

 ### 2.1.0
 2021/12/15(Wed) 00:00